SYLLABUS VIEW, English 211.001, Fall 2007

 Week 15

-Friday, 12/7: SECOND PAPER DUE by 5 PM in my Inbox as an attached MS-Word or Rich Text Format (.rft) document.
+SECOND PAPER DUE by 9 AM on the Monday of exam week in my Inbox as an attached MS-Word or Rich Text Format (.rft) document.
 Click here for the English 211 Style Sheet, including a shorter version of the MLA format for Works Cited citations.
 If you learn well from examples, remember that I have copies of successful English 211 final papers available for reading in my office.
 Click here for the Final Paper requirements.

 Chronological View (Note that the order in which we read these texts is only roughly chronological.
 Sometimes I have violated chronology to give you more time to read a large work over the weekend, or to cluster together smaller works by authors whose views are relevant to each other's work.
 The "Chronological View" of the syllabus will help you see when these works were written with respect to each other and their authors' lives, which can be a great help when preparing the final paper.)